 Inflorescence: The seed head is a single narrow plume like panicle with many short branches, erect initially to slightly arching at maturity, and being up to 29 inches long in entirety, but usually in the range of 5 to 12 inches long.
 These appear dense because of the many short branches with whitish hair on the branch joints and on the sterile stalks (pedicels) that are paired with and subtended by the spikelet.
 In this species of Sorghastrum, the panicle is mostly equilateral in shape, not one-sided.

-Names: The genus Sorghastrum is derived from the word Sorghum, (a green corn-like plant) and the Latin astrum which means 'an imitation of' (usually a poor one) and together mean a similarity to the Sorghum plant.
+Names: The genus Sorghastrum is derived from the word Sorghum, (a green corn-like plant) and the Latin astrum which means 'an imitation of' (a poor one actually) and together mean a similarity to the Sorghum plant.
 The species name nutans means nodding or drooping and refers to the position of the spikelet branches at maturity.
-The names of the authors for the plant classification are: 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
-He originally classified the plant and his work was updated by ‘Nash’ which refers to George Valentine Nash (1864-1921) American botanist who worked at the New York Botanical Garden.
+The names of the authors for the plant classification are: First to classify was '(L.)' which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
+His work was updated by ‘Nash’ which refers to George Valentine Nash (1864-1921) American botanist who worked at the New York Botanical Garden.